 Extra Costs

-Unlike a flushing toilet, composting toilets require discipline and constant monitoring to ensure that the composting process is working and there is no cross-contamination.
+Unlike a flushing toilet, you will need to monitor your composting toilet to ensure that the composting process is working effectively and there is no cross-contamination.

 How to Choose a Composting Toilet